vadim-schultz/dedupe/src/README.md

    - File grouping using `indexmap` for ordered collections
    - Fast integer-based size comparison with `bytesize`
    - Memory-efficient metadata storage using `smallvec`
-   - Integration testing with `cucumber-rust` for behavior testing

 ### Phase 3: Multi-Threading (2-3 days)